- About Us

 - Judaica Shop

-Along with the traditional prayers and rituals of the Jewish wedding (chupah, 7 wedding blessings, breaking a glass, etc.), The rabbis are open to personalizing the ceremony in appropriate ways such as the couple writing its own vows, or selecting special music, etc. We are also open to the tradition of the aufruf—a couple receiving a special blessing during Shabbat services as the wedding date approaches, or participating in a Shabbat service by doing an aliyah (Torah blessing).
-These and other possibilities can be discussed when you meet with one of the rabbis.
+Along with the traditional prayers and rituals of the Jewish wedding (chupah, 7 wedding blessings, breaking a glass, etc.), The rabbi is open to personalizing the ceremony in appropriate ways such as the couple writing its own vows, or selecting special music, etc. We are also open to the tradition of the aufruf—a couple receiving a special blessing during Shabbat services as the wedding date approaches, or participating in a Shabbat service by doing an aliyah (Torah blessing).
+These and other possibilities can be discussed when you meet with the rabbi.

 Charges and fees vary with which portions of our facilities you will use, how much janitorial staff and security will be required, etc. This should all be discussed with Suzie Koonsman, our Administrator.